-With the summer months approaching many people will take to Florida’s vast and beautiful lakes, rivers, and other waterways for some fun in the sun.
+With the summer months approaching as well as the year-round sunshine here, many people will take to Florida’s vast and beautiful lakes, rivers, and other waterways for some fun in the sun.
 Keep in mind though that just because you are on the water and not a road or highway you aren’t immune from being arrested to operating a vessel under the influence.
 Boating under the influence or BUI is extremely similar to the offense of driving under the influence or DUI.
 Though BUI is listed under a separate chapter of the Florida Statutes in 327.35, the language used is to describe the offense and the consequences almost mirror that of a DUI.

 Potential Penalties for BUI